GOP opens up new front in Big Tech censorship fight, hitting Reddit for killing 'The Donald' pro-Trump forum

 "The political double standard that exists on some social media platforms is appalling."

 In their letter, the Republicans began by explaining to Huffman that it was "easy to prove" that Reddit's decision to "quarantine" r/The_Donald -- that is, to remove the subreddit from the site's main page and search results -- was "politically motivated."
-Reddit took other steps to limit r/The_Donald's user base, including adding a warning page before people could access the subreddit.
+Reddit took other steps to limit r/The_Donald's user base, including adding a warning page before people could access the subreddit, without taking any action to punish left-wing subreddits that also violated site rules.

-At the time, Reddit justified the indefinite quarantine by saying some members of r/The_Donald were threatening police officers.
+Last year, Reddit justified the indefinite quarantine by saying some members of r/The_Donald were threatening police officers.
 Although most posts on the forum are generally pro-police, some members were incensed that Oregon's governor ordered police to arrest Republican lawmakers who had fled the state Senate to avoid providing a quorum for a climate change bill. “[I have] no problems shooting a cop trying to strip rights from Citizens," one person wrote, in a post that was quickly removed by moderators.

 Also motivated by political bias, the GOP lawmakers said, was Reddit's Feb.
 26 decision to remove several r/The_Donald user moderators without providing any "evidence of specific wrongdoing."

-Reddit moved to kill r/The_Donald amid allegations that it was a clearinghouse for racist and inappropriate viewpoints.
-One thread on the subreddit, for example, included a cartoon depicting rape by Muslims as a predictable consequence of multiculturalism in Germany.
+Reddit moved to kill r/The_Donald entirely amid disputed allegations that it was a clearinghouse for racist and inappropriate viewpoints.
+One thread on the subreddit, for example, included a cartoon depicting rape by Muslims as a predictable consequence of unbridled multiculturalism in Germany.
 The popular blog FiveThirtyEight called the thread "vile"; it was a reference to the two dozen rapes and 1,250 sexual assaults reported in Gemerany during the 2015-2016 New Year's Eve celebrations, mostly by non-European individuals.

 Another thread that attracted FiveThirtyEight's ire mocked left-wing feminists as overweight and pretentious, showing a cartoon depicting a happy couple with a child in one panel, and a lonely feminist who fancies herself a superhero in the other.